CyberMonitor/orquestra-docs/v1/content/tutorials/recurrent-neural-nets-with-lstm.md

 ---
 title: "Recurrent Neural Networks with LSTM"
-summary: Prediction of a noisy sine function by means of Recurrent Neural Networks
+summary: Predict a noisy sine function by means of Recurrent Neural Networks.
 weight: 3
 ---